 Off-Season Boating Safety Tips

-The California Department of Boating and Waterways (DBW) urges boaters to continue operating safely during the months of October through April.
+The California Division of Boating and Waterways (DBW) urges boaters to continue operating safely during the months of October through April.
 The ocean and lake temperatures are their coldest this time of year and even a strong swimmer can experience difficulty if they accidentally find themselves in cold water.

 Last year, over half of boating fatalities in California occurred between October and April.
 Over 75 percent of boating fatalities involved capsizing, boaters falling overboard or vessels flooding or swamping.